-The number of times we entertain where we need an enormous table are few so I decided to replace the big table with a sofa and swivel chairs (sources down below).
+The number of times we entertain where we need an enormous table are few so I decided to replace the big table with a sofa and swivel chairs.
 And I built a sturdy truss style coffee table to fit the center of the space.
 So much better and so much more enticing.
 We typically eat dinner on the upper patio near the kitchen where I built a round outdoor dining table for that space.

-This new lounge furniture has already gotten so much use and as summer goes along I can guarantee we will be out there every chance we get.
+This new lounge furniture has already gotten so much use and as summer goes along we will be out there every chance we get.

 The patio is next to the pool for reference.

 This probably needs no instruction but you drill a hole into the ground with the auger.
-Pull up to get all the loose dirt out, insert the tiki torch post and firmly pack the dirt around the post.
+Then pull up to get all the loose dirt out.
+Finally insert the tiki torch post and firmly pack the dirt around the post.

 Another option if you want a more portable tiki torch or don’t have a place to insert the post in the earth is this stand idea I made here: